Is Wine Healthy?

 Be Healthy: Stick To Your Limits

-After doing the background research for this article, it’s easy to accept that moderate drinking is the key.
-So, inspired by my own work to prove moderate drinking is possible, I made a resolution (started December 15) to be a moderate drinker in 2017.
-A lot of people have told me that it’s impossible to do and that “no one sticks to their limits” and I want to prove these naysayers wrong.
-I think we (wine drinkers) are the healthiest drinkers on the planet.
+After doing the background research for this article, it seems like moderate drinking is the only smart thing to do.
+So, inspired by my own work to prove moderate drinking is possible, I made a resolution (started December 15, 2016) to be a moderate drinker in 2017.
+I made it till about May and then started “cheating” every now and again.

 So let’s do this.
 Who’s with me?